HotPatcher: A open source UE resource hot patching tool

 Update address: Release v76.2

-• Fixed the CryptoKeys file not executing ReplaceMark.
+• Fixed the CryptoKeys file’s ReplaceMark execution.

 • Fixed the issue of the Toolbar being hidden.
-If you want to globally disable it, you can add the macro DISABLE_PLUGIN_TOOLBAR_MENU in ProjectDefinitions.
+If you want to globally disable it, you can add the DISABLE_PLUGIN_TOOLBAR_MENU macro in ProjectDefinitions.

 2022.07.28 Update v76.1